-Whistleblower and Qui Tam Attorneys in Burlington County, New Jersey
+Whistleblower And Qui Tam Attorneys In South Jersey

 There are people and businesses who commit fraud or act corruptly in order to take advantage of the federal government and governmental agencies.
 Whistleblowers are people who report these instances and, if successful, assist in getting the money returned to the government.
 Subsequently, the offender is punished and the whistleblower is entitled to a share of any recovery.
 This entitlement is known as “qui tam.”

 A whistleblower can be anyone who has knowledge of the fraudulent or corrupt practice.
 It is often someone who works for the government agency, but it doesn’t have to be a government employee.
 Whistleblowers include employees, managers, contractors, staff, competitors, workers in other agencies, and anyone with knowledge of the wrong.